Scripter17/url-cleaner/site/server.md

 ### mTLS

-mTLS is an addition to HTTPS that lets servers require clients to have their own public/private key pair to prove their identity.
+mTLS is an addition to TLS that lets servers require clients to have their own public/private key pair to prove their identity.

 While URL Cleaner Site *should* support mTLS, I've yet to do any proper testing because nothing makes it easy to use.